 "First in, First Out," or FIFO principles in rubber injection molding, will be discussed and compare with "Last in, First Out," or LIFO alternative method.
 Rep Corporation will dive deeper into the LIFO method and the impact this concept can have on your company.

 Growing peer-to-peer networks and having the opportunity to meet other individuals in similar roles and responsibilities is a primary component of the ARPM Innovation Symposium.
 During these roundtable discussions, professionals will exchange ideas on the most pressing topics.
 This is a perfect way for professionals to find new ideas, expand their professional networks and explore new methods of improvement.

 Please check back as new presentation write-ups are still being collected.

 Ravenna, OH 44266

 ACE Products & Consulting LLC has a negotiated rate of $119 at the Kent State University Hotel & Conference Center.
-You can call the hotel directly at (330) 346-0100 or reserve online at and use promotion code ACE for our rate.
+You can call the hotel directly at (330) 346-0100 or (330) 968-6914 (it may be necessary to leave a message) or reserve online at and use promotion code ACE for our rate.